 - Create note cards to increase (ensure) understanding of details and concepts.

-- Create a study task list of all material to be reviewed, including textbook chapters, notes, study questions, problems to be practiced, etc.
+- Create a study task list of all review materials, including notes, study questions, practice problems, etc.

 1 Week Before Your Final Exam